benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 The following section describes ways to customize your screen and visualizations.
 The typical screen actions associated with customizing your visualizations include dragging and dropping screen elements and right-clicking visualization items to select other options and actions.

-1. To customize the name of this project, click the title in the uppper left of the screen and type the new name.
+1. To customize the name of this project, click the title in the upper left of the screen and type the new name.

 1. To change the settings of your project, or to save, share, and edit it, click the applicable menu beneath the title and select the applicable option.
 Each menu item includes [keyboard shortcuts](https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/fa_shortcut_keys.html) as well.